-Temperature gauges operate on the gas-actuated, bimetal or expansion principle.
-They can measure temperatures between -200 … +700 °C. All instruments are also suitable for operation in thermowells.
+Temperature gauges work using gas-actuated, bimetal or expansion principles.
+They measure temperatures ranging from -200 to +700 °C. All temperature gauges are suitable for thermowell installation.

 JWF has partnered with WIKA in Scotland since 1972 and are responsible for the full sales and technical promotion of WIKA products.